jonaprieto/flask-ponywhoosh/docs/quickstart.rst

     search(PonyModel, query, field="field_name")

-By default the function ``search()`` performs a multifield parser query, i.e.  you will be searching in all the fields you have declared when you registered the model.
+By default the function ``search()`` performs a multi-field parser query, i.e.  you will be searching in all the fields you have declared when you registered the model.
 However, sometimes you would like to perform searching in just one or some of all the fields.
-For these reasons we implemented the following extra options: The first one is refered as ``field`` all you have to do is indicate in which field you want to search.
+For these reasons we implemented the following extra options: The first one is refereed as ``field`` all you have to do is indicate in which field you want to search.
 The output would be a results object containing only the information found in that field.
 And ``fields`` where you should write a list with all the fields you want to search.

 .. code:: python